DominikDary/dary-website/content/about-dominik/index.md

 url: /about-dominik/
 type: page
 ---
-Dominik Dary works at Adobe Hamburg as Engineering Manager.
+Dominik Dary works at [Mesosphere](https://twitter.com/mesosphere) as an Engineering Manager.
 He’s the creator of Selendroid and S3Mock.
-Dominik is a recognized expert in test engineering and test automation and has spoken at many conferences around the world.
+Dominik is a recognised expert in test engineering and test automation and has spoken at many conferences around the world.

-You can send me an email: ddary [aatt] acm [dot] org
+You can send me an email: ddary [aat] acm [dooot] org

 ## Publications: